djinn/khhota/README.md

 # Demonstration Language
 Khhota is designed as a demo piece implementing the minimum set of BASIC lexicon.
 If there is more interest, I will continue to write a full fledged interpreter

+# Attribution to Beautiful Racket
+This code base does not claim to be original work.
+In fact, it is highly derivitive taking Beautiful Racket Basic exampl en-masse.